Massachusetts Car Insurance

 Additional Massachusetts Car Insurance Coverage Options

-If you need additional coverage on your vehicle in MA, your policy can include comprehensive and collision coverage.
+While not required, if you need additional coverage on your vehicle in MA, your policy can include options like comprehensive, collision, and underinsured motorist coverage.
 There are a few specific things about collision coverage in Massachusetts that you may need to know.

 What is the difference between standard collision and limited collision?